Defining Newtypes

 ValidatorRule.UnderMinLength[String]

-override val validator =
+override val validate =

 NewtypeNonEmptyString.validator and Validator.of(ValidatorRule.minLength(10))